Last updated on July 25th, 2022 at 08:08 pm

 When is section 269SS attracted?

-Where a person accepts loans, deposits, or any specified sum from any other person in cash or bearer cheque and if:-
+Where a person accepts loans, deposits, or any specified sum from any other person amounting to Rs 20,000/- or more (or aggregate amount) in cash or bearer cheque.

 What is ‘Specified Sum’?

-It refers to any sum in relation to the transfer of immovable property (whether the transfer takes place or not).
+Specified sum refers to any sum received or receivable in relation to the transfer of immovable property (whether the transfer takes place or not).